mrspecht/mrspecht/README.md

 ## About me

-I’m a learning specialist and developer with over a decade of experience helping people build skills through engaging, meaningful training.
+Learning designer and developer with over a decade of experience helping people build skills through engaging, practical training.
 With a background in adult learning, instructional design, and technical education, I’m passionate about making complex ideas accessible and creating learner-centred experiences that meet real-world needs.

-At the heart of my work is a strong commitment to learning environments where people feel supported, included, and confident in their ability to succeed.
-I believe learning is most effective when individuals feel understood, which is why I prioritize collaboration, open communication, and building trusting relationships with learners and colleagues.
+At the heart of my work is a commitment to learning environments where people feel supported, included, and confident in their ability to succeed.
+I believe learning is most effective when people feel understood, which is why I prioritize collaboration, open communication, and building trusting relationships with learners and colleagues.

 Throughout my career, I’ve partnered with subject matter experts and stakeholders to design courses, develop curriculum, and support learners preparing for careers in software development and digital innovation.
-I consistently use data, feedback, and evaluation to identify gaps, refine content, and improve effectiveness across the full learning lifecycle.
+I use data, feedback, and evaluation to identify gaps, refine content, and improve outcomes across the learning lifecycle.

 I also bring a strong technical foundation shaped by hands-on experience with development tools, applications, and systems.
-This keeps my problem-solving skills sharp and allows me to quickly adapt to different technologies and platforms used across learning and technical environments.
+This keeps my problem-solving skills sharp and allows me to adapt quickly to different technologies and platforms used across learning and technical environments.

 <br />